 - Make sure you have well documented the condition of the garment before you send it.
 This protects you if the buyer files a claim.

 - Always ship items with tracking service, this protects you and the buyer in the event of loss or damage.
 I have seen some of the craziest tracking paths for items I’ve shipped.
 In fact, an item I recently purchased was delivered a few days ago to an address in North Carolina.
 I don’t know how or why, and without that tracking info, I’d have never known.

 eBay, Mercari and other online listing sites

 If selling items through any method where shipping is involved, I suggest buying a postal or kitchen scale.
 It’s a lot easier to charge the correct amount for shipping if you know what an item weighs.
 It will also save you the headache of running back and forth to the post office.
 You can print shipping labels from your home printer and schedule pickup.
 Utilize the free priority mail shipping supplies that can be ordered and shipped straight to your home through the USPS website for larger orders.
-Poly bag mailers available for purchase through Amazon are better for smaller purchases.
+Polybag mailers available for purchase through Amazon are better for smaller purchases.
 The amount these listing sites will charge varies.
-Depending on the item you are listing, you maybe able to site fees to your sales price.
-It might cost you more than the previously mentioned ways, however it will potentially be seen by more people.
+Depending on the item you are listing, you may be able to add fees to your sales price.
+It might cost you more than the previously mentioned ways, however, it will potentially be seen by more people.

 Using local sales apps like Offerup, 5miles, and Let Go